Tol Avery: Biography

 As one of several appearances in different roles on CBS's The Andy Griffith Show, Avery in 1964 played Ben Weaver in the episode "The Shoplifters."
 That same year, he was cast as "Speaker Bert Metcalf" on the CBS drama series Slattery's People, starring Richard Crenna.
 He appeared five times during the 1960s on the long running NBC western series The Virginian.

-In 1965 he appeared on “Gomer Pyle USMC” in Season 2 Episode 13 as Mr. Gibbons and in 1967 on Season 4 Episode 10 as Mr. Poovie.
+In 1965 he appeared on Gomer Pyle, U.S.M.C. in Season 2 Episode 13 as Mr. Gibbons and in 1967 on Season 4 Episode 10 as Mr. Poovie.

 In 1966, Avery appeared three times on the syndicated western anthology series, Death Valley Days, as Frank Brenner in "The Resurrection of Deadwood Dick" and as Walter Benson in "Doc Holliday's Gold Bars" (both 1966), and as judge Sidney Edgerton, who later becomes the first governor of the Montana Territory, in the segment "Lucia Darling and the Ostrich" (1969).

 Avery also appeared three times each on ABC's Batman (episodes 25, 26 and 87) and CBS's Mannix, once on ABC's Rango in 1967, and on Dragnet in 1968 as Willard Danhart.
 One of his last appearances was as Justice Redding in the 1973 TV-movie The Marcus-Nelson Murders, which served as the pilot for the CBS detective series Kojak, starring Telly Savalas.

 Avery received a real estate license at about the same as he won his role in Slattery's People.
 He continued his sales job, working in real estate on weekends.

 Avery died of a heart attack, a day before his 58th birthday, on August 27, 1973.